-Toronto, ON (June 19, 2020) Maritime Resources Corp.
-(TSX.V: MAE) (“Maritime” or the “Company”) announces that it has granted incentive stock options to a newly engaged consultant to the Corporation to purchase up to 350,000 common shares in the capital of the Company until June 16, 2025, at an exercise price of $0.095 per share.
+TORONTO, ON (June 24, 2021) - Maritime Resources Corp.
+(TSX.V: MAE) (“Maritime” or the “Company”) announces that it has granted incentive stock options to certain officers, directors, employees and/or consultants of the Corporation to purchase up to 5,300,000 common shares in the capital of the Company until June 24, 2026, at an exercise price of $0.18 per share.
 The incentive stock options were granted in accordance with the Company’s Stock Option Plan.

 About Maritime Resources Corp.

-Maritime Resources holds a 100% interest in the Green Bay Property, including the former Hammerdown gold mine and Orion project plus the Whisker Valley exploration project, all located near the Baie Verte Mining District and King’s Point, Newfoundland and Labrador.
-The Hammerdown gold deposit is characterized by near-vertical, narrow mesothermal quartz veins containing gold in pyrite.
-Hammerdown was last operated by Richmont Mines between 2000-2004 producing 143,000 ounces of gold at an average mine grade of 15.7 g/t Au through a combination of narrow vein open pit and underground mining.
+Maritime holds a 100% interest- directly and subject to option agreements entitling it to earn 100% ownership- in the Green Bay Property.
+This includes the former Hammerdown gold mine and the Orion gold project plus the Whisker Valley exploration project, all located in the Baie Verte Mining District near the town of King’s Point, Newfoundland and Labrador.
+The Hammerdown Gold Project is characterized by near-vertical, narrow mesothermal quartz veins containing gold associated with pyrite.
+Hammerdown was last operated by Richmont Mines between 2000 and 2004.
+The Company also owns the gold circuit at the Nugget Pond metallurgical facility in Newfoundland and Labrador, the Lac Pelletier gold project in Rouyn Noranda, Québec and several other exploration properties and royalty interests in key mining camps across Canada.

 Garett Macdonald, MBA, P.Eng.